kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 It is almost the same as the verb based approach in the proposal.
 However, since existing impersonation flows are verb based, so making the new flow verb based as well feels more consistent.

-### Check permission intersaction of impersonator and target user
+### Check permission intersection of impersonator and target user

 This is an approach to check intersected permission of the impersonator and the target user, and only allow the action if both have the correct permission.
 Comparing to the proposed approach: